cdapio/cdap/cdap-docs/introduction/source/index.rst

 Advanced Data Exploration
 =========================
 - CDAP has the ability to join multiple Streams using SQL
-- Data in a Stream can be ingested in realtime or batch
+- Data in a Stream can be ingested in real time or batch
 - CDAP supports joining with other Streams using Hive SQL